amit-hkust/my_site_online/content/_index.md

 ##### Real Estate Economics, Financial Management, Journal of Multinational Financial Management.

 ### Research Grant
-##### HKUST Office of the Vice President for Research and Development Grant:  How Does on-campus residence shapes students?
-An empirical investigation with lessons for programme design (joint with Sujata Visaria and Kevin Tam).
+##### HKUST Office of the Vice President for Research and Development Grant for the project entitled, “How Does on-campus residence shapes students?
+An empirical investigation with lessons for programme design” [on a team with Kevin Tam and Sujata Visaria]

 [comment]: <> (## SSRN [[Link]](https://www.ssrn.com/author=2664500))
 [comment]: <> (Blurred thick border)